 Cream puffs are one of the easiest and quickest desserts to make.
 A light choux pastry puff, filled with light chantilly cream – perfect for any occasion!

-A beginner’s guide to making perfect cream puffs with choux pastry & classic chantilly cream
+A beginner’s guide on how to make cream puffs with choux pastry & classic chantilly cream

-Once you’ve learned the ins and outs of choux pastry, cream puffs are the natural (and easy) next step!
+Once you’ve learned the ins and outs of choux pastry, this cream puffs recipe is the natural (and easy) next step!

 I’ve been making choux pastry for over 20 years.
 That’s a lotta choux.
 Over those years, and after plenty of trial and error, I’ve figured out the secrets to making the most perfect choux pastry!
 My guide to making the most perfect, foolproof choux pastry is one of the most popular posts on the blog.